mfessenden/SKTiled/docs/Tutorial/Tiles.md

 #Working with Tiles

 **SKTiled** provides several ways to access tiles in a tile map.

-##Getting Tiles at a Location

 Accessing tiles is simple, simply query a tile layer or the tile map node for tiles at a given coordinate:

 ```swift
 let tiles = tilemap.tilesAt(10, 8)